 Ophthalmologists diagnose and treat conditions of the eye.
 Treatment may include surgery to correct vision problems or to prevent vision loss from glaucoma and other diseases.
 Ophthalmologists also may fit eyeglasses, prescribe contact lenses, and provide other vision services.

 Orthopedic surgeons diagnose and treat conditions of or injuries to the musculoskeletal system, which includes bones, muscles, ligaments, and tendons.
 They may specialize in certain areas of the body, such as the foot and ankle, or in a particular type of practice, such as sports medicine.

-Pathologists test body tissue, fluids, and organs to diagnose diseases.
+Pathologists test body tissue, fluids, and organs and review test results to diagnose diseases.
 These physicians may choose specializations that include clinical pathology, which focuses on laboratory analysis of bodily fluids, and anatomical pathology, which focuses on examinations of tissue and other samples acquired through autopsy or surgery.

 Pediatricians provide care for infants, children, teenagers, and young adults.
 They specialize in diagnosing and treating problems specific to younger people.
 Most pediatricians administer vaccinations and treat common illnesses, minor injuries, and infectious diseases.
 Some pediatricians specialize in serious medical conditions that commonly affect younger patients, such as autoimmune disorders.

 Pediatric surgeons diagnose, treat, and manage a variety of disorders and diseases in fetuses, infants, children, and adolescents.
 These surgeons collaborate with physicians involved in a child’s medical care—including neonatologists, pediatricians, and family medicine physicians—to determine the best treatment options for the child.